Director of Research Division of Hospital Medicine, UCSF

 Dr. Kripalani is Professor of Medicine at Vanderbilt University Medical Center where he serves as Director of the Center for Clinical Quality and Implementation Research and Co-Director of the Center for Effective Health Communication.
 Dr. Kripalani’s research concerns hospital-based communication and implementation science, with a focus on transitions of care, health literacy, and medication management.

-Dr. Ruhnke is Assistant Professor of Medicine at University of Chicago, where he focuses on the measurement of outcomes, quality, and resource utilization among patients with community-acquired pneumonia.
+Dr. Ruhnke is Senior Deputy Editor of the Journal of Hospital Medicine and Associate Professor of Medicine at University of Chicago, where he focuses on the measurement of outcomes, quality, and resource utilization among patients with community-acquired pneumonia.
 Dr. Ruhnke led the effort to recruit 2000 patients into the CMMI-funded Comprehensive Care Physician RCT, a novel care model for complicated inpatients.

 Dr. Meltzer is Chief of the Section of Hospital Medicine, Director of the Center for Health and the Social Sciences and the UChicago Urban Health Lab, and Chair of the Committee on Clinical and Translational Science at the University of Chicago, where he is the Fanny L. Pritzker Professor in the Department of Medicine, the Harris School of Public Policy Studies, and the Department of Economics.